Bonnyrigg: History

 The town centre mostly dates from the 19th century, though buildings at the main crossroads were rebuilt in the 1960s.
-In 2006, Bonnyrigg town centre benefitted from £1.5m of environmental improvements.
+In 2006, Bonnyrigg town centre benefitted from £1.5M of environmental improvements.
 Natural stone paving replaced the existing concrete paving slabs in areas across the town centre and new street lighting and furniture were installed.

 Under the Midlothian Local Development Plan, the area's population is to rise considerably during the 2020s, with ongoing developments at Hopefield and Burnbrae south-west of the town centre augmented by another substantial project in the fields at Dalhousie Mains to the south-east.
 It is likely that the area's infrastructure will be unable to support the anticipated population increase.

 Transport

 Bonnyrigg lies on the B704 (High Street)/(Dundas Street) and the A6094 (Polton Street)/(Lothian Street) which cross at Bonnyrigg Toll.

 The most frequent bus service is the Lothian Buses service 31 which goes from East Craigs in the west of Edinburgh via Princes Street, passing Bonnyrigg Toll approximately every 15 minutes, terminating alternately at Hopefield and Polton.
 The X31 service runs from Haymarket in Edinburgh to Rosewell via Bonnyrigg Toll and Hopefield at peak times.
-Lothian Buses service 49 from Fort Kinnaird to Rosewell via the Royal Infirmary, and East Coast Buses service 140 from Musselburgh to Penicuik, also serve the town.
+Lothian Buses service 46 from Musselburgh to Rosewell via the Royal Infirmary and Fort Kinnaird, and East Coast Buses services 140 & 141 from Musselburgh to Penicuik, also serve the town.

 Bonnyrigg railway station served the town from 1855 until 1962 for passengers, freight services continuing until 1965 when the station closed completely.
 The opening of the Borders Railway in September 2015 has re-connected Bonnyrigg to the national rail network via nearby Eskbank railway station.

 For walkers the Penicuik–Dalkeith Walkway passes close by, and for cyclists National Cycle Route 1 plus NCN 196 pass through the town.